 So, how does chlorine disinfect the water?
 It attacks the cell membrane of harmful bacteria.
 In turn, chlorine suspends cell respiration and DNA activity - both of which are required for survival.
 The process of chlorination occurs during the first and final step of the water treatment process.
 When water first enters a treatment facility, chlorine can help eliminate aquatic life like algae and weaken elements like iron and magnesium.
 At the end of the process, chlorine helps to disinfect the water and ensure enough chlorine is present to survive throughout the distribution process.
 Depending on your water’s treatment facility, different levels of chlorine may be found in your water supply.

-With water treatment plants readily adding this chemical to local water supplies, many homeowners are left wondering - is drinking chlorinated water harmful to your health?
-Due to the low concentration of chlorine in water supplies, drinking chlorine-contaminated water is not of grave concern.
+Due to the low concentration of chlorine in most home water supplies, drinking chlorine-contaminated water is not of grave concern.
 That said, chlorinated water may taste and smell like bleach or chemical residue.
 The potency of these effects may vary depending on your home’s proximity to the water treatment center.

 When possible, avoid consuming overly chlorinated water.
 Side effects can vary but often include asthma attacks for children and long-term health risks for adults.
 Better protect yourself by drinking dechlorinated water whenever possible.
 While you may not be able to control the water you drink outside of your home, you can inside.